-The mathematical analysis of a game theoretic model treats objects neutrally.
+The mathematical analysis of a game-theoretic model treats objects neutrally.
 Elements and sets have no feelings {\it per se} and show no psychological behavior.
 They are neither generous nor cost conscious unless such features are built into the model as clearly formulated mathematical properties.
-The advantage of mathematical neutrality is substantial, however, because it allows us to imbed the mathematical analysis into a much wider framework.
+The advantage of mathematical neutrality is substantial, however, because it allows us to embed the mathematical analysis into a much wider framework.

-The present introduction into mathematical game theory sees games being played on (possibly quite general) \emph{systems}.
-Moves of the game then correspond to transitions of the system from one state to another.
-This approach reveals a close connection with fundamental physical systems {\it via} the same underlying mathematics.
+This introduction into mathematical game theory sees games being played on (possibly quite general) \emph{systems}.
+A move of a game then correspond to a transition of a system from one state to another.
+Such an approach reveals a close connection with fundamental physical systems {\it via} the same underlying mathematics.
 Indeed, it is hoped that mathematical game theory may eventually play a role for real world games akin to the role of theoretical physics to real world physical systems.

-The reader of this introductory text is expected to have some knowledge in mathematics, perhaps at the level of an introductory course in linear algebra and real analysis.
-Nevertheless, the text will try to review relevant mathematical notions and properties and point to the literature for further details.
+The reader of this introductory text is expected to have knowledge in mathematics, perhaps at the level of a first course in linear algebra and real analysis.
+Nevertheless, the text will review relevant mathematical notions and properties and point to the literature for further details.

-The reader is expected to read the text ''actively'. ''Ex.'' marks not only an ''example'' but also an ''exercise'' that might deepen the understanding of the mathematical development.
+The reader is furthermore expected to read the text ''actively'. ''Ex.'' marks not only an ''example'' but also an ''exercise'' that might deepen the understanding of the mathematical development.

-The book is based on a one-term course on the subject the author has given repeatedly at the University of Cologne to pre-master level students with an interest in applied mathematics, operations research and mathematical modelling.
+The book is based on a one-term course on the subject the author has presented repeatedly at the University of Cologne to pre-master and master level students with an interest in applied mathematics, operations research and mathe\-matical modelling.